Paul-Dempsey/pachde-CHEM/doc/index.md

 To get started, you must have installed VCV Rack and download the CHEM `.vcvplugin` file from GitHub.
 To download and install the latest build of **#d CHEM**, see the [Nightly Release](https://github.com/Paul-Dempsey/pachde-CHEM/releases/tag/Nightly) page.

-When CHEM is released (coming soon), you will be able to subscribe to the **#d CHEM** plugin in the VCV Rack library.
-A subscription is recommended so that you are automatically updated when the plugin is revised with new modules, features, or bug fixes.
+When CHEM is released, you will be able to subscribe to the **#d CHEM** plugin in the VCV Rack library.
+A subscription is recommended so that you are automatically updated when the plugin is revised with new modules, features, and bug fixes.

 Start with the [**Core**](./core.md#chem-core) module.